 The world of print is bigger than you think.
 Print surrounds us and we use it every day.
 It decorates and shapes the world we live in.
 Print is posters, signs, textiles, home decoration, brochures, labels, newsletters, leaflets, cards, photographs, packaging, newspapers, magazines, books, and much more!
-Discover the different printing techniques used to create these products.
+Things you would not think that printing is involved such as ceramics, bathroom tiles, solar cells, dashboards in cars, antennae, sensors etc. Discover the different printing techniques used to create these products.

-Offset printers transfer (“offset”) an inked image from a plate onto a rubber blanket, which is then transferred onto the printing surface.
-Offset printers can be sheet-fed or web-fed.
-Web-fed printers can be heatset or coldset.
+Offset printing presses transfer (“offset”) an inked image from a plate onto a rubber blanket, which is then transferred onto the printing surface.
+Offset presses can be sheet-fed or web-fed.
+Web-fed machines can be heatset or coldset.
 Offset is often used to produce large volumes of high quality prints.

 Large format printing

-Large format printers print products which are too large for most other printing presses.
-Sizes vary and large format printers use a variety of different technologies to print on various substrates, rather than individual sheets.
+Large format printers print products which are too large for most other printing presses, e.g., billboards.
+Sizes vary up to 5m width and today large format printers use the inkjet technology to print on various substrates.
+Larger giant posters are stitched together.

-Flexo printers use a flexible relief plate to print on a wide variety of substrates (including those which are non-porous like plastic).
-A different plate must be made for every colour used.
-Flexo printing is often used for food packaging.
+Flexographic presses use a flexible relief plate to print on a wide variety of substrates (including those which are non-absorbing like plastic).
+Flexographic printing is often used for labels and for packaging, mainly food packaging.

-Screen printers transfer ink onto a substrate (textiles, ceramics, wood, paper, glass, metal or plastic, for example) using a mesh.
-Certain areas are made impermeable using a blocking stencil.
-Different colours are printed one at a time.
+In screen printing the ink is transferred onto a substrate (textiles, ceramics, wood, paper, glass, metal or plastic, for example) through a screen mesh.
+Certain areas of the mesh are made impermeable using a blocking stencil.
+Screen printing is the most versatile printing process and is able to deposit a very high amount of ink predestined for effect and functional printing.

 Production involves various stages.